 Technological developments now make this data available, automatically collected, and continuously analyzed to help improve performance without adding additional workflows or reporting requirements.
 Early adopters have immediately recognized the usefulness of being able to continuously commission their buildings, and are investing in these technologies to provide the foundation for a culture of continuous improvement, as well as a competitive differentiator.

-Continuous building commissioning software can discover issues in buildings before they are noticeable effects on tenant comfort.
+Continuous fault detection software can discover issues in buildings before they are noticeable effects on tenant comfort.
 By addressing these problems proactively, metrics can be improved, and building operators of all levels can be confident in their ability to deliver a well-run, profitable asset.
 For example, one multifamily apartment building had an issue discovered in one of its elevators before there was an emergency shutdown.
 Without continuously commissioning the elevator, this issue would not have been discovered, and tenants would likely be trapped in the elevator when full failure occurred.

 Other times, tenant discomfort is the direct result of the mistake of a building operator or outside vendor working in the building.
 Building systems get turned off to perform maintenance, and sometimes are not turned back on, or are set to the wrong schedule afterwards.
 Sometimes, an outside vendor working in an unfamiliar space may simply bump into a off switch and turn off a piece of equipment.
 Humans make mistakes, it’s part of life.
 But a culture of continuous improvement would not accept that these mistakes go unnoticed long enough to affect tenant comfort.
 Continuous commissioning not only identifies failures, but also identifies when equipment is off when it should be on.